ZeroXLR/natural-numbers-gitbook/Order/README.md

 ## Interlude 0

-It is worth pointing out a special thing about the canonical order on the naturals: not all semirings have such a canonical partial order.
-For instance, if one defined the exact same relation on the integers, one would not get a partial order because antisymmetry would fail.
+There is something special about the canonical order on the naturals: not all semirings have such a canonical partial order.
+For instance, if one defined the exact same relation on the integers, one would not get a partial order as antisymmetry would fail.
 One would get, for example, both $$0\leq 1$$ (because $$0+1=1$$) and $$1 \leq 0$$ (because $$1+(-1)=0$$); but clearly $$0 \neq 1$$ as integers.
 This happens _precisely_ because the integers have additive inverses; hence, the crucial [Lemma NoInvs](#lemma-noinvs) fails for them.
 It turns out that one can go further still with the naturals to get a **total order** i.e. any two natural numbers can be compared with one another.
 This will be discussed next.
-Note that, in what follows, I will concern myself only with the canonical order and not with the order of divisibility.
-The reason for this will be clarified at the end of this section.
+In what follows, I will concern myself only with the canonical order and not with the order of divisibility.
+The reason for this will be clarified at the end.

 ## Lemma SxLx